Resolution of compact Einstein orbifolds in general dimensions: Introduction

+{\bf Acknowledgement}: The author is grateful to the anonymous reviewer for careful reading and for valuable suggestions and comments, which have helped to correct several inaccuracies in the original arguments and to improve the presentation of this paper.

-{\bf Acknowledgement}: The author would like to thank my advisor, Professor Bing Wang, for guiding me through this problem, and for his constant support, encouragement, and helpful discussions during the research.
+The author would like to thank his advisor, Professor Bing Wang, for guidance throughout this work, as well as for his constant support, encouragement, and helpful discussions during the research.
+The author is grateful to Professor Yu Li for reading the early version of this article and providing helpful suggestions.